Penicillin G benzathine and penicillin G procaine

 Overdose may cause a seizure.

-What should I avoid while taking penicillin G benzathine and penicillin G procaine?
+What should I avoid while receiving penicillin G benzathine and penicillin G procaine?

 Some side effects may occur if the medicine has been accidentally injected near a vein or nerve.
-Tell your doctor right away if you have:
+Tell your caregivers right away if you feel light-headed or if you have:

 pain, numbness, tingling, burning, or feeling cold;